AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/add-a-trigger/index.md

 b: block
 ---

+<span style="color: red;">Important: Triggers are deprecated, and will be replaced with the Ayla Rules Engine soon.</span>

 This tutorial shows you how to add a trigger to the Red_button property.
 A trigger is a response (initiated in the Ayla Cloud) to the change in a property value.
 Adding a trigger requires no coding.

 Here are the steps: